brettpalmberg/fedora_workstation/README.md

 ## Ansible Playbook to Replicate BP Development Environment From Scratch

-This playbook has been developed and used on Fedora 29.
+This playbook has been developed and used on Fedora Workstation: 29, 30.

 ### How to use this Playbook